CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 Note: it is the responsibility of the user to pass compatible arguments priFn and heapType.
 The class implementation does not need to check the compatibility.

-HEAPTYPE Region::getHeapType() const
+HEAPTYPE Shop::getHeapType() const

 This function returns the heap type, i.e. it is either MINHEAP or MAXHEAP.

-STRUCTURE Region::getStructure() const
+STRUCTURE Shop::getStructure() const

 This function returns the structure of the current heap, i.e. it is either SKEW or LEFTIST.

-void Region::setStructure(STRUCTURE structure)
+void Shop::setStructure(STRUCTURE structure)

 This function sets the data structure, i.e. it is either SKEW or LEFTIST.
 It must rebuild a heap with the new structure using the nodes in the current data structure.